tnguye20/cider-polybar/README.md

 # Installation
 Download the latest Release package to get the binary for the module.
+If you choose to download the binary directly then skip the `untar` step.
 ```bash
 tar -xvzf <LOCATION>/cider-polybar.tar.gz
 sudo cp cider-polybar /usr/local/bin